Iguana Cay and Joe Grant Cay as seen from East Caicos.

 As a remote area with contrasting marine and terrestrial environments, the area around Iguana teems with wildlife.
 As its name suggest, the cays supports a population of the endemic Turks and Caicos Islands rock iguana.
 As the cay isn’t extensive, its iguana populations are not a significant percentage of the country’s collective iguana population, as Ambergris Cay, Little Ambergris Cay, Long Cay, Little Water Cay, and Water Cay support nearly all of the roughly 30,000-40,000 iguanas thought to be extent in the Turks and Caicos.

-The waters and vibrant reefs near Iguana Cay support a full array of the marine life common to the Turks and Caicos, notably including gray reef sharks, nurse sharks, tiger sharks, and eagle rays.
+The waters and vibrant reefs near Iguana Cay support a full array of the marine life common to the Turks and Caicos, notably including grey reef sharks, nurse sharks, tiger sharks, and eagle rays.

 History